Vinodhaya Sitham: Plot

 Parasuram is an assistant general manager in an MNC specialising in Electronics, in Chennai, Tamil Nadu, with desire of retiring as general manager.
-He is a dominating individual who puts his own interests ahead of others, including that of his own family, comprising his wife Easwari, daughters Veena and Gayathri, and son Arun, who is working in the United States.
+He is an egoistic and dominating individual who puts his own interests ahead of others, including that of his own family, comprising his wife Easwari, daughters Veena and Gayathri, and son Arun, who is working in the United States.
 Once while returning by road from Coimbatore, Parasuram meets with an accident and dies.
 When he wakes up, he finds himself in a strange dark place, where a man dressed in black approaches him and introduces himself as Time.
-Time informs Parasuram that his time at Earth is over.
+Time informs Parasuram that his time on earth is over.

 On hearing this, Parasuram begs him that his company and family depend on his work for everything.
 He asks Time to send him back so that he can put his family and company on a stable condition, before leaving the world.
 Time agrees but gives him only three months time, based on secrecy about this agreement and on the condition that he is always with him.
 Thus, Parasuram survives the accident and returns home, with Time in tow.

 Over the course of the next three months, Parasuram faces many hurdles in his personal life, all witnessed by Time.
 He is bypassed in favour of Venugopal, a young IIM graduate for the post of General Manager, causing him to resign from his job in protest and leaves the office.
 Within minutes, he receives news that Easwari fell unconscious and was taken to hospital.
 There he finds Easwari has early stages of Parkinson's disease and is recommended to take her to the US for further treatment.
 Time also make him realise that his savings will run out soon.
 Parasuram resumes his job.
 Parasuram's elder daughter Veena, for whom he was finalising an alliance with his best friend Krishnamoorthy's son, disagrees for the marriage.
 Before his eyes, she leaves home with her boyfriend.

 Within minutes, Arun returns home, and says he lost his job.
 Parasuram further finds out that Arun is in a live-in relationship with an Indian American girl named Andrea, who introduces herself as Mahalakshmi.
 Arun berates his father for always interfering in his life decisions and gives him an ultimatum: to either accept his love life or to expel him entirely.
 Due to Veena's decision, the next morning Parasuram fixes the marriage between Krishnamoorthy's son and his youngest daughter Gayathri, who accepts in order to save her father's reputation, despite wanting to study abroad.